 - Wall From Solid: Turning Rhino polysurfaces into VisualARQ walls.

 Many of the wall commands are available in the VisualARQ Walls toolbar.
 Press the right bottom arrow of the wall icon to display this toolbar.
-The rest of the wall commands are available in the VisualARQ drop-down menu (like _vaWallReverse or _vaWallSelect).

-This chapter is divided in three parts:
+This chapter is divided in two parts: